-If you're wondering whether Paris is truly accessible, we have a two-part response:: the bad news, and the good.
+If you're wondering whether Paris is truly accessible, we have a two-part response: the bad news, and the good.

 The good news?
 A series of recent measures has made it considerably easier for visitors with limited mobility or disabilities to get around.
 There's still a long way to go, but the city is continually improving its track record.
+It has the ambition to become far more accessible, especially in the run-up to the 2024 Summer Olympics which will be held in the capital.

 Public Transportation: Getting Around the City